 That's their problem, and we shouldn't have to pay for it.

-You know what they're not gonna do?
+You know what they're not going to do?

-They're not gonna cut taxes.
+They're not going to cut taxes.

-So you're gonna have here's my fear.
+So you're going to have ⁇ here's my fear.

-I don't mind if people move to Texas, and I know that there's great hospitality down south and in Texas and in Florida and all these southern states.
+I don't mind if people move to Texas, and I know there's great hospitality down south and in Texas and in Florida and all these southern states.

 Don't destroy other people's states.